Bira/octopus-carnival/_drafts/wir-mm3-4e-ogrémoch.md

 stoneshaper will make this hard because the ranges involved make it easy for the stoneshaper to stay far away and play hit-and-run.

+### Ogrémoch

+After looking at the cultists, it's time to look at the Big Rock himself.
+Ogrémoch's domain is a flat-topped mountain in the depths of the Elemental Chaos.
+He's bound there by chains forged by Moradin from the whipping winds that used to scoured that mountain.
+Though Ogrémoch is unable to leave his domain, his confinement does not prevent him from affecting the mortal world indirectly, and empowering his cultists.

+Unlike the cowardly Imix, Ogrémoch prefers to fight alone.
+His preferred battlefields are vast rocky plains and enormous caverns where his powers can easily shape the terrain.
+PCs will mostly likely fight him as a campaign end boss, either in his own domain or in another similar battlefield after he escapes his prison.

+Ogrémoch is a Gargantuan Elemental Humanoid with the Earth and Primordial keywords, and a Level 34 Solo Soldier with 1244 HP.
+He has a ground speed of 8 with Earth Walk, and can also burrow and climb at the same speed.
+His special senses include Darkvision and Tremorsense 20, and he is immune to poison, sleep and disease.

+He has three passive traits that explain why he likes stony or earthy battlefields.
+The first is **Jagged Earth** is an aura (5) that turns its area into difficult terrain.
+The first time a creature enters this aura on their turn, they must pass a DC 32 Athletics or Acrobatics check or take 20 damage.
+Creatures with Earth Walk ignore the aura.

+The second trait is **Earthbound**, which allows Big O to ignore any forced movement or knockdown effects as long as he's standing on a solid surface.
+And finally we have **Earth Glide**, allowing him to pass through earth and stone as if he had phasing.